SensiPeeps/skyleebot/README.md

 starryboi for packing it all into Skylee

-Any other missing Credits can be seen in commits!
+Any other missing credits can be seen in commits!

 ## Starting the bot

 Once you've setup your database and your configuration (see below) is complete, simply run:

-`python3 -m skylee`
+`python3 -m Perry`

 ## Setting up the bot (Read this before trying to use!)